Part 2.00 Electronic Filing of Court Records

 F. Portable Document Format (PDF) refers to a file format that preserves all fonts, formatting colors and graphics of any source document regardless of the application platform used.

-G. Subscriber means one contracting to use the E-Filing system.
-A subscriber may be an attorney, self-represented litigant, or any other user of the E-Filing system.
+G. Filer means one who uses the E-Filing system.
+A filer may be an attorney, self-represented litigant, or any other user of the E-Filing system.

 Back to the Top

-B. As part of the registration process, each individual will be prompted to create a user name and password.
-The user name and password created will be used to log on to the E-Filing system and to confirm the filing was approved by a subscriber.
-No subscriber shall knowingly permit his or her logon to be used by anyone other than his or her authorized agents or employees.
-Misuse of the E-Filing system may result in the loss of a subscriber’s registration.
+B. As part of the registration process, each individual or firm will be prompted to create a user name and password.
+The user name and password created will be used to log on to the E-Filing system and to confirm the filing was approved by a filer, No filer shall knowingly permit his or her individual or firm logon information to be used by anyone other than his or her authorized agents or employees.
+Misuse of the E-Filing system may result in the loss of a filer's registration.

-C. It is the responsibility of a subscriber to keep all contact information, including the subscriber’s e-mail address, current with the E-Filing system.
+C. It is the responsibility of a filer to keep all contact information, including the filer's e-mail address, current with the E-Filing system.

 Back to the Top